 - 1 package (1/4 ounce) active dry yeast

 - 1/4 cup warm water (110° to 115°)

 - 4-1/2 cups self-rising flour

 - Oil for deep-fat frying

 - Confectioners’ sugar

-When making beignets, the first thing you’ll want to do is prep the dough.
-Start by dissolving the yeast in warm water in a large bowl.
+When making beignet dough, start by dissolving the yeast in warm water in a large bowl.
 Then, add the milk, oil, sugar, egg and 2 cups of flour.
 Beat until smooth (a stand mixer dough hook works great for this task).
 Then, stir in enough of the remaining flour to form a soft, sticky dough.
 Do not knead.
 Instead, cover and refrigerate the dough overnight.

 Editor’s Tip: Don’t have self-rising flour?
 You can make your own!
 As a substitute for each cup of self-rising flour, place 1-1/2 teaspoons baking powder and 1/2 teaspoon salt in a measuring cup.
 Add all-purpose flour until you reach 1 full cup.